anderslatif/Kea_DAT_Node.js_2025_Spring/00._Course_Material/01._Assignments/08._Forms_First_Svelte_Project/toast_notifications.md

 # [Option 1] Setting up Toastr (Plain HTML)

 This option shows how to set up Toastr in a plain HTML project.
+This option avoids relying on the CDN by adding the files manually.

 1. **Get Toastr**:

-Get the CDN link from [the repo](https://github.com/CodeSeven/toastr) and link it in your `index.html`.
+Find the Javascript CDN link in [the repo](https://github.com/CodeSeven/toastr).
+Paste the content into a `toastr.js` file and link to it in your `index.html`.

 2. **Add the CSS file** manually: